j-b-ferguson/usa-storm-events-2019-data-analysis/README.md

 # Methods

 <p align="justify">
-The analysis performed in this report was completed in SAS with data sets made available by the National Centers for Environmental Information https://www.ncdc.noaa.gov/.
+The analysis performed in this report was completed in SAS with data sets made available by the <a href="https://www.ncdc.noaa.gov/">National Centers for Environmental Information</a>.
 Six data sets were extracted and contained the following variables and observations:
 </p>

 Descriptions – contains a narrative about weather event episodes: 2 variables, 10575 observations.